-Furthermore, while NAV lending offers great risk/reward characteristics and can be a less expensive alternative for a sponsor, those deals can be more complicated since LPs and GPs are less familiar with them.
+Furthermore, while NAV lending offers great risk/reward characteristics and can be a less expensive alternative for a sponsor, those deals can be more complicated since LPs and GPs are less "What is beautiful about structured equity is that there is no complexity at the fund level"

+familiar with them.
 Given this, they can be time consuming and often require approval or at least communication with LPs.